-The Jansport Right Pack has 31L of storage capacity and is capable of fitting more gear, books, and gadgets than most of the competition.
-It is our favorite for school because of its voluminous design.
+The Jansport Right Pack has 31L of storage capacity and can fit more gear, books, and gadgets than most of the competition.
+It is our favorite school because of its voluminous design.
+The Peak Design Everyday is almost the same volume at 30L and offers a wide array of pockets for all of the extras — headphones, chargers, pens, gum — all of it.
+We also love the adaptability of its velcro inserts.
 The Icon doesn't feature the same volume, but it offers unparalleled organizational capacity.
-It has three compartments, whereas the Jansport only has one.
-If you prefer to put everything in one place, the Jansport might be for you.
-But if you like having a home for each gadget or item, the Incase Icon is a better choice.
+The Jansport might be for you if you prefer to put everything in one place.
+But the Incase Icon is a better choice if you like having a home for each gadget or item.

 Another important consideration is the number of compartments and types of pockets.
-Some folks prefer a backpack with an open compartment and fewer pockets, like the Mystery Ranch Urban Assault 21, while others prefer many pockets for optimal storage like the Icon.
+Some folks prefer a backpack with an open compartment and fewer pockets, like the Mystery Ranch Urban Assault 21, while others prefer many pockets for optimal storage, like the Icon.

 Ease of Use

-While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they hold everything else and how well they handle everyday use of other items besides laptops.
+While all the backpacks listed here are designed to carry laptops, we also wanted to compare how well they hold everything else and how well they handle the everyday use of other items besides laptops.
 We specifically addressed different contexts and activities and measured how easy it was to perform these tasks.
 Is the bag big enough to carry water?
-Can it carry a jacket, climbing shoes, and harness for a session at the gym, or even a full change of clothes?
+Can it carry a jacket, climbing shoes, and harness for a session at the gym or even a full change of clothes?
 How about picking up groceries for dinner on your way home from work?
 Most importantly, we checked to see which allows the easiest access to your laptop when the pack is fully loaded.